Jeff Zients: Biden administration

 In summer 2020, Politico reported that Saguaro Strategies, a media and consulting firm, heavily edited Zients's Wikipedia article as he became more prominent in the Joe Biden 2020 presidential campaign.
-For example, Zients had advocated for the Trans-Pacific Partnership, which faced left-wing opposition, but the edit gave Zients's argument that it was "the most progressive trade agreement there’s ever been."
+For example, Zients had advocated for the Trans-Pacific Partnership, which faced left-wing opposition.
+Still, the edit gave Zients's argument that it was "the most progressive trade agreement there's ever been."
 It eliminated an Obama official's comment that he thought Zients was a Republican.

 As of October 2020, Zients was co-chair of the presidential transition of Joe Biden.
 He was described as "an important power center in the Biden transition team" and noted as a candidate for several positions in the incoming administration.
 On December 7, 2020, the Biden transition announced Zients's presumptive appointment as coordinator of the COVID-19 response and counselor to the president.
 The absence of any comprehensive COVID-19 vaccine distribution plan at the time of the handover from the outgoing Trump administration became an urgent priority for Zients after the inauguration on January 20, 2021.

 In July 2021, Zients came under criticism for delaying the relaxation of travel restrictions between the US and Europe.

 In March 2022, Zients announced he would be leaving the Biden administration in April, to be succeeded as Coronavirus Response Coordinator by Ashish Jha.

 Zients was mentioned in an antisemitic flyer that originated in Australia in July 2022.
 The conspiracy theory posited that he and other Jewish people are part of a cabal responsible for COVID and a "COVID agenda".

 On January 22, 2023, it was reported that Zients would replace Ron Klain as the White House chief of staff in February.
 On February 8, 2023, following President Joe Biden's State of the Union Address the previous night, Zients took office to become the 31st White House chief of staff.